lamanmamed/lamanmamed/README.md

 I'm an **MSc Artificial Intelligence graduate from Queen Mary University of London** with experience in **data science, business analytics, and cybersecurity**.

-I'm interested in multimodal AI, language, retrieval, uncertainty, and applied data problems.
+I'm interested in multimodal AI, language, retrieval systems, uncertainty of AI predictions, and applied data problems.

 ---